Summary: Learn how to plan for growth in your law firm in this comprehensive guide.

 Firms may seek growth deliberately.
 There is an old adage which holds that growth is essential to the general success of a business and that lack of proper growth may lead to stagnation and possibly failure.
 The legal profession largely has come to share this view as it applies to the growth of private law firms.
 Lawyers have learned that they must grow with their clients in order to provide a proper level of service and specialized expertise.

-Growth of law firms is important for client retention.
+The growth of law firms is important for client retention.
 It also has a substantial impact on earnings, and particularly on the earnings of partners (or shareholders).
 Surveys of law firm economics show that the average earnings of lawyers (partners and associates as a group) increase with firm size.
-If the average earnings per lawyer in small firms (those with fewer than 12 lawyers) are indexed at 100 for comparison purposes, the range of average earnings per lawyer in larger firms has been found to be as follows:

 The difference in earnings of partners or shareholders in private law firms increases even more dramatically with firm size.